 3. Be proactive when a family is no longer successfully engaged

 Take proactive action to ensure that a family does not simply ‘drift’ away

-Being proactive in reflective discussions with families, seeking their involvement in creating solutions and coaching them about how engagement can be sustained in difficult times is essential..
-A practitioner must be aware of any emerging needs of the family, critical events or unintended blocks or issues that may have influenced their ability to engage.
+Being proactive in reflective discussions with families, seeking their involvement in creating solutions and coaching them about how engagement can be sustained in difficult times is essential.
+A practitioner must be aware of any emerging needs of the child and other family members, critical events or unintended blocks or issues that may have influenced their ability to engage.
 Each family is different and should have the choice to do things in a way that will bring out the best results for their family.

 4. Plan for transitions or exit if family is persistently not engaged

 Take action if family is persistently not engaged

 - Assess the level of risk and safety for the child and family: the practitioner must determine any risk and safety factors for the child and family and decide if the current service intervention remains viable or stronger intervention (such as a statutory child protection response) is required.
 If risk assessment cannot be conducted, and safety concerns are still present consult with your line supervisor for appropriate actions to consider, including supervisor authorising escalation.

 - Consult with line supervisor: The decision for a family to transfer/exit from a program intervention must be reached in consultation with / under the supervision of a practitioner’s direct line manager.